 Our students embrace a comprehensive curriculum with a STEAM focus.
-We maintain the integrity of the core areas of science, robotics and engineering, and technology.
+We maintain the integrity of the core areas of science, robotics and engineering and technology.
 However, students are taught all these skills through a thematic mesh of skills and content which prepares them for a more “real world” STEAM experience.
 Our goal is to bridge the transition from classroom content directly to STEAM careers.
-Understand the Connections… Embrace the Future!
+Understand the Connections. . .Embrace the Future!

 Robotics & Engineering

-Robotics/Engineering class is a critical thinking component in Riverhill’s Enrichment curriculum.
+Robotics/Engineering is a critical thinking component of Riverhill’s Enrichment curriculum.
 The concepts aretaught in PreK3 through Sixth Grade.
-Working together as a team is a wonderful learning experience for the students; in fact, teamwork is an important social skill that lends itself perfectly to the robotics projects.
+Working together as a team is a wonderful learning experience for the students; in fact, teamwork is an important social skill that lends itself perfectly to the Robotics projects.
 Communication and presentation skills are also taught and practiced as we share our accomplishments after each class period.
-Our thought process aligns to the Engineering Process: Ask, Imagine, Plan, Create, Improve and Present.
+Our thought process aligns to the Engineering Process: Ask, Imagine, Plan, Create, Improve, and Present.
 Students use a variety of kits from the Lego Education series along with VEX products.
-We focus on constructing, programming and testing the robotics.
-Our robotics equipment requires understanding logic and being able to program the robots using either Propeller, Blockly or Graphically RobotC.
+We focus on constructing, programming, and testing the Robotics.
+Our Robotics equipment requires understanding logic and being able to program the robots using either Propeller, Blockly or Graphically RobotC.
 Currently, we are teaching with Ozobots, S2 Robots, DASH, and VEX IQ Robots.
 Our students also have the option to participate in Lego Club (PreK3 through 6th Grade) and Robotics Club (Kindergarten through 6th Grade).
 The Robotics Club participants are involved in a variety of local and regional competitions utilizing our DASH and VEX IQ robots.
 Riverhill also hosts a Lego Free Build Competition each school year.